 For gamblers who think strategically and want to manage their exposure to losses, betting on or laying horses in running can provide an invaluable means to hedge the risk of positive bets by laying the same horse in running.
 The ability to bet on and lay the same horse, at the odds of your choice by placing an order at a specified price, can make all the difference to your gambling profits.

 You don't need a fortune to start making money.
 Minimum deposit levels are generally just £10.
 For UK punters they will accept deposits from the majority of mainstream credit and debit cards such as MasterCard, Visa, Visa Delta, Laser, Solo Maestro etc. Deposits are also accepted via PayPal (which has a minimum deposit level of just £5), Neteller (which has a higher minimum of £12) and Skrill (aka moneybookers).
 You can also deposit by bank transfer or even by cheque (do people still use these anachronisms?), although processing may take up to ten working days by the latter archaic method.

 It is quick and easy to make with withdrawals too.
 For most credit and debit cards the processing time is between two and five working days just because that is the time your bank can take to credit the funds withdrawn on to your statement.
 The advantage of PayPal, Neteller and Skrill / Moneybookers is that withdrawals will be processed within 24 hours.
 They do not charge any fees for withdrawals except via Bank Transfer Express which will cost £ 6.

 The company has now expanded to offer casino, poker and games online.
 It was the first and is today by far the biggest and best sports betting exchange online.
-The range and depth of markets is unparalleled as well as the quality of prices consistently offered at Betfair Betting Exchange.
+The range and depth of markets and the quality of prices at Betfair are unparalleled.